 How to Grow Goji Berries

 Goji berry plants are perennial and hardy in zones 5 to 9.
 It requires full sun for a maximum berry crop but can be grown in partial shade.
-Prefers a rich, well-draining soil with an alkaline pH of 8.2 to 8.6.
+The plants grow well in rich, well-draining soil with an alkaline pH of 8.2 to 8.6.
 A soil additive, such as wood ash works well as a fertilizer for goji since the high mineral content of the ash makes it alkaline.
-If starting indoors surface sow the goji seeds and press into the soil or lightly cover with compost.
-Keep the soil moist but never soggy.
-When the plants have at least two sets of leaves it should be easy to separate them.
-Plant them outside after the last frost date has passed.
-Germination takes approximately one to two weeks.
-Goji berries take approximately two to three years to mature and produce berries.

 Health Benefits of Goji Berries